Principal elliptic bundles and compact homogeneous l.c.K. manifolds: Introduction

-In Section 2, we shall cover the basic material related to the Vaisman-Sasaki correspondence.
+The content and main ideas of this paper are organized as follows: In Section 2, we shall cover the basic material related to the Vaisman-Sasaki correspondence.
 In Section 3, we present some basic results on strongly regular Vaisman manifolds realized as principal elliptic bundles over K\"{a}hler manifolds.
-In Section 4, we shall explore some classical results on Hermitian-Weyl geometry and on Hermitian-Einstein-Weyl geometry.
+In Section 4, we present some classical results on Hermitian-Weyl geometry and on Hermitian-Einstein-Weyl geometry.
 In Section 5, we cover some basic results about the realization of compact homogeneous l.c.K. manifolds as principal elliptic bundles over complex flag manifolds.
-In Section 6, we prove Theorem \ref{Theorem1}, Theorem \ref{Theorem2}, Theorem \ref{Theorem3} and Theorem \ref{Theorem4}.
-In this last section, we also provide a huge class of examples which illustrate concrete applications of our results.
+In Section 6, we prove Theorem \ref{Theorem1}, Theorem \ref{Theorem2}, and Theorem \ref{Theorem3}.
+In Section 7, we provide several examples which illustrate the concrete applications of our main results.